Key Takeaways

 Identifying and Resolving Connectivity Problems

-Experiencing issues with fiber-optic internet can be frustrating.
-Fortunately, many common problems have straightforward solutions you can manage yourself.
+Experiencing issues with your fiber-optic internet connection can be frustrating, but many common problems have straightforward solutions that you can often manage yourself.

 Preliminary Checks

-Start by checking basic ONT functionalities for initial troubleshooting steps.
+Start by checking basic ONT (optical network terminal) functionality for initial troubleshooting.

 - Identify physical damage signs on the ONT: